yoching/yoshikuni-web-in-elm/README.md

   ```sh
   $ npm run deploy
   ```
+  Also, this site is deployed using GitHub Actions.

 ## Links
-- You can also visit the actual site [here](https://yoshikuni-web.firebaseapp.com/).
+- You can also visit the actual site [here](https://yoshikuni-web.web.app/).
 - [My actual website](https://yoshikuni-web.com/) using Hugo